Mark Mathis

 A novel issue is no problem for Mark.
 He brings to bear his knowledge of Federal tax laws, ERISA, including ERISA’s fiduciary provisions, and various other laws and standards that interact with clients’ benefits offerings such as Federal securities laws, financial accounting standards, and state laws.
 These engagements sometimes involve particularly sensitive issues and/or a high degree of risk.

-Mark earned an LL.M. at Georgetown University Law Center.
+Mark earned an LL.M. in Taxation (with a certificate in employee benefits law) from Georgetown University Law Center.
 He graduated cum laude (Top 10%) from South Texas College of Law Houston, where he was a Langdell Scholar, and earned his Bachelor of Arts in Economics from Arizona State University in Tempe, Arizona.

 Practices